openstack/nova-specs/specs/rocky-template.rst

 Please specify any changes to notifications.
 Be that an extra notification, changes to an existing notification, or removing a notification.

+Consider proposing changes to the versioned notifications:

+* When the feature adds or removes fields to the API responses.
+For example when the feature adds a new field to the ``GET /servers`` API response consider adding similar information to the payload of the instance action notifications
+* When the feature adds a new action to the existing API entities.
+For example adding a new action to the server might mean you want to emit a corresponding new instance action notification
+* When the feature adds a new resource (noun) to the REST API consider adding new notifications about the creation and deletion of such resource

 Other end user impact
 ---------------------